 Deferred tax is measured at the tax rates that are expected to be applied to the temporary differences when they reverse, based on the laws that have been enacted or substantively enacted by the reporting date.
 According to a change in Corporate Tax Law in Turkey, that is published in the Official Gazette dated 5 December 2017 and numbered 30261, corporate tax rate is increased to 22% from 20% to be applied to the profits of taxation periods 2018, 2019 and 2020.
-Within this context deferred tax is calculated using the related rates considering the periods when deferred tax assets and liabilities are realised.
+Within this context, deferred tax assets and liabilities are calculated, by considering the financial years in which they would be realised, through applying the current tax rate 20% (previous period: 22%).